 Blood pressure affects your health at every level

-There’s a good reason that every doctor's appointment starts with a blood pressure check.
+There’s a good reason why every doctor's appointment starts with a blood pressure check.
 While one in three American adults has high blood pressure, about 20 percent of people are unaware that they have it because it is largely symptomless.

 In fact, most people find out they have high blood pressure during a routine office visit.